jrw421/reaction-development-platform/README.md

 ### Running From Code For Development

-To ensure they start quickly, all Reaction projects are configured (in their `docker-compose.yml` file) to run from the latest published Docker image.
+To ensure they start quickly, all Mailchimp Open Commerce projects are configured (in their `docker-compose.yml` file) to run from the latest published Docker image.
 This means that if you change code files, you will not see your changes reflected in the running application.

 ##### To install the whole platform in development mode: